Olympic Rowing Champion, Chair of UK Sport

-One of Britain’s most successful female Olympians, after collecting three Olympic silvers she finally took gold alongside Anna Watkins at the London Games.
+One of Britain’s most successful Olympians, after collecting three Olympic silvers she finally took gold alongside Anna Watkins at the London Games.
 She returned to her boat in time for the Rio Olympics and once again won silver.
-She has also published her autobiography Dreams Do Come True and gained a PhD (in homicide).
-In her speech Katherine reveals the little things she did differently to improve, and how ability to identify and exploit opportunity pays off in high level competition.
-She also describes “the terror, fear, excitement and passion.”
+She has published her autobiography, Dreams Do Come True, gained a PhD (in homicide) and now supports the next generation of sportspeople as Chair of UK Sport.
+In her speeches Katherine reveals the little things she did differently to improve, how the ability to identify and exploit opportunity pays off in high level competition, and how she moved from focusing on her own peak performance to helping up-and-coming athletes do the same.
+She also describes “the terror, fear, excitement and passion” of competition.

 Katherine Grainger is one of an elite group of athletes to have won medals at five consecutive Olympic games.
 A silver medalist at three consecutive Olympics, she finally took gold at London 2012 providing one of the most thrilling moments of the Games.
 Having considered leaving the sport, she was tempted back for one last shot at a medal at the Rio Games, where she once again took silver.